cherdt/ascii-emoji-drawing-board/README.md

 ASCII Drawing Board
 ===================

-A tool to let the user draw ASCII characters.
+A tool to let the user draw Emoji (or ASCII characters).

 This is in a very rough state right now.